Welcome to New Trails Learning Systems: Horse Boy Method, Movement Method, Compassionate Behavioral Approach, and Kids Must Move.

 Rupert had never seen a horse voluntarily make this submission gesture to a human being before.
 Clearly something was passing between the horse and his little boy.

 So Rupert talked to his neighbor Stafford, who owned Betsy, and got the key to his saddle room.
 For the following three years father and son rode every day through the woods and fields of Central Texas and – first while riding Betsy, then in normal life situations, Rowan began to talk, and to engage with his environment and other people.

 Rupert realized that autism was not a problem to fix but a gateway to adventure.
 He realized that his son had an extraordinary brain and that in fact many people on the spectrum had great intellectual gifts, but that many therapists and parents were so busy training to teach 'normal' behaviors to their autistic children that they completely missed these gifts and often stifled their autistic child's intellect and sense of wonder.
-It was in this spirit of adventure and exploration, that in 2007 Rowan, his dad, and mother – Kristin Neff, a psychology professor at the University of Texas – took a journey across Mongolia on horseback, going from traditional healer to traditional healer, shaman to shaman, looking for healing.
+It was in this spirit of adventure and exploration, that in 2007 Rowan, and his dad took a journey across Mongolia on horseback, going from traditional healer to traditional healer, shaman to shaman, looking for healing.

 They went out with a child who at almost 6 years old was still tantrumming, still un-toilet trained, and cut off from other children.
 They came back with a child no longer tantrumming, who was now toilet trained, and who was now able to make friends.